TADLELOUMA/TestSolent/mow-it-now-program/README.md

 ##  Run the tests
 * Test for the main class
-go to the MowItNowTest class, which includes shouldTestProgramMain execute the main function with Intellij idea or vscode
+- go to the MowItNowTest class, which includes shouldTestProgramMain execute the main function with Intellij idea or vscode
-* Test for the InputReader class go to the InputReaderTest class, which includes shouldTestProgramInputReader execute the main function with Intellij idea or vscode
+* Test for the InputReader class
+-go to the InputReaderTest class, which includes shouldTestProgramInputReader execute the main function with Intellij idea or vscode

 ## Author
 * Thierno Amadou DIALLO - [TADLELOUMA](https://github.com/TADLELOUMA/PROJETS)